schadokar/portfolio/README.md

 ## Select Theme

-By default, main branch is `basic` theme.
+By default, main branch is `Professional Basic` theme.

-To use the `professional-basic` checkout to the `professional-basic` branch.
+To use the `basic` checkout to the `basic` branch.

 ```
-git checkout professional-basic
+git checkout basic
 ```

 # Steps